-Brick/hebel Enclosure: Use a minimum 110mm solid brick or hebel with a minimum clearance of 200mm on either side of the unit.

-Skamotec Enclosure: Use a minimum 50mm Skamotec board, with a minimum 200mm clearance on either side of the unit.
+Brick/hebel Enclosure: Use a minimum 110mm solid brick or hebel with a minimum clearance of 100mm to the back of the unit Skamotec Enclosure: Use a minimum 50mm Skamotec board, with a minimum 200mm clearance on either side of the unit.

-If the Skamotec enclosure abuts a combustible side wall, allow a minimum 75mm air gap (using Skamotec battens).
+If the Skamotec enclosure abuts a combustible wall, allow a minimum 75mm air gap (using Skamotec battens).